-- Earlier this year, Purdue Pharma, the maker of OxyContin agreed to pay $270 million in a settlement with Oklahoma.
-Teva, another pharmaceutical company agreed to a $85 million settlement with the state.
+- In 2019, Purdue Pharma, the maker of OxyContin agreed to pay $270 million in a settlement with Oklahoma.
+Teva, another pharmaceutical company, agreed to an $85 million settlement with the state.

-There are now about 2,000 lawsuits, largely from various levels of government, consolidated with a federal judge in Cleveland in an attempt to reach a single landmark legal resolution to the opioid epidemic – one that may force opioid makers like Purdue and Johnson and Johnson, but also distributors like CVS and Walgreens to shell out even more to help pay for the drug addiction and overdose crisis.
+There are now about 2,000 lawsuits, largely from various levels of government, consolidated with a federal judge in Cleveland in an attempt to reach a single landmark legal resolution to the opioid epidemic .
+One that may force opioid makers, like Purdue and Johnson and Johnson, and distributors, like CVS and Walgreens, shell out even more to help pay for the drug addiction and overdose crisis.

 - On September 11, 2019, top legal officials in 27 states and territories and lawyers from more than 2,000 cities and counties announced they had agreed to a tentative multi-billion-dollar settlement with Purdue Pharma.
 At least 20 other state attorneys general who are suing the drug company have not agreed with the deal, and vow to pursue Purdue Pharma to try to recover vast sums that their governments spent on treatment and care for recovering patients.
 The settlement did not include admission of wrongdoing.